 -

-Dynamically train facilitators to support strategic diversity efforts and respond to emerging community needs.
+Dynamically train facilitators to support strategic inclusive excellence efforts efforts and respond to emerging community needs.

 -